gdagley/cocos2d-x-multi-platform-js/README.md

 Follow the instructions in the [proj.android/README](https://github.com/gdagley/cocos2d-x-multi-platform-js/tree/master/proj.android).

-## Reasoning

-### Why use a symlink to the cocos2d-x in the externals folder?

-I wanted to keep the ability to use the official cocos2d-x source or change the symlink to point to a fork of mine.
-This may be overkill and I am open to suggestions.

-### What else?

 ## To do:

 * Make it easy to rename the project (files, folders, references) [Issue #1](https://github.com/gdagley/cocos2d-x-multi-platform-js/issues/1)